grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 <img src="/img/2/1.png" style="width: 100%">

-It's nice to know my intercom has memory, and it appearantly uses about half of its 54 MB.
+It's nice to know my intercom has memory, and it apparently uses about half of its 54 MB.
 If I go to the `8443` page I'm being hit with a bad SSL certificate error, if I decide to trust it anyway I'm being pretty much redirected to the same page that lives on the `8080` port.
-Why does it have an https-alt without an SSL certificate?
+Why does it have a https-alt without an SSL certificate?
 I'm assuming the SSL certificate is only valid for the internal domain that is resolved by the domain server on port 53.

-After some Google'ing I find out that the default password is simply `admin` and with that I gain access to the device.
+After some Googling I find out that the password to fill in the "Extender index" screen is simply `admin`, and with that I gain access to my intercom.
 It doesn't give me much, just options to reboot my intercom, change the password on my intercom and some device info.
 The device info page is the most interesting.
 It has two tables:

 <img src="/img/2/2.png" style="width: 100%">

-One table is called "Device info" and has two identifiers which I both blurred out.
+One table is called "Device info" and has two identifiers, which I both blurred out.
 One is a UUID and the other a 32-byte string; I'll trust that it is actually 32 characters long.
 The Cloud info is the most interesting table here.
 It says that I have a device that is "UNLINKED", which I can then "Unlink"; confusing.

 ### Port 64100
-Checking the nmap scan there's one other port that's left, which is port 64100.
+Checking the nmap scan, there's one other port that's left, which is port 64100.
 Could that be the port the Comelit Android app actually uses?
-To confirm this I installed an Android app called "PCAPDroid" (it's essentially Wireshark for Android) [3] to see what requests Comelit actually makes from the app to open the door, and perhaps see images from the camera and what not.
-Alongside that I tried to reverse engineer the Comelit APK through various tooling, and all in all this is what I found out:
+To confirm this, I installed an Android app called "PCAPDroid" (it's essentially Wireshark for Android) [3] to see what requests Comelit actually makes from the app to open the door, and perhaps see images from the camera and what not.
+Alongside that I tried to reverse engineer the Comelit APK through various tooling [4], and all in all this is what I found out:

 - The Android app uses port 64100.
-- It allows a mix of TCP/UDP requests
+- The intercom allows a mix of TCP/UDP requests
-- It uses some sort of a JSON API / mixed with RTSP
+- The intercom uses some sort of JSON API mixed with other magic

 Initally I thought whatever lives on that port would speak HTTP, so in order to naively repeat a request to my intercom I did: